Principal - Dainon Couzic

 Teaching in a small remote country town was terrific, despite its challenges.
 Distance from other centres was the major challenge, particularly with regards to accessing professional development and resources.
 Innovation was one way to overcome this.
 The community connectedness however made it all worthwhile.

 I moved to Bunbury Senior High School for four years and Cape Naturaliste College for one year, and arrived at Busselton Senior High School in 2012.
 The school has undergone enormous change over the last seven years.
 I believe in a student centered approach to education and am a strong student advocate.
 Each student has potential and our education system is the vehicle by which students can fulfill their potential.
 I chose to work in public education, as it provides all students with an opportunity to succeed and live a life which is satisfying while contributing to society.

 Deputy Principal (Years 7 and 8) - Mandy Carey

 Year 6 to 7 Transitions | Academic Enrichment and Learning Support | Indigenous Students

-This is my second year at Busselton SHS in the role of Year 7/8 Associate Principal and I love working with such a dynamic executive and teaching staff.
+This is my third year at Busselton SHS in the role of Year 7/8 Associate Principal and I love working with such a dynamic executive and teaching staff.
 Previously I worked at Cape Naturaliste College for 6.5 years as a HASS teacher and Team Leader for Year 7 students and prior to that I worked in Newman in the Pilbara, which was quite a lot warmer than the South-West!
-As part of my Team Leader role I got the opportunity to work with a broad range of students and their families which gave me insight to the number of challenges, issues, values and ideas children bring with them to school, all before they even start learning!
+As part of my Team Leader role I had the opportunity to work with a broad range of students and their families which gave me an insight in to the number of challenges, issues, values and ideas children bring with them to school, all before they even start learning!
 This holistic understanding has allowed me to develop problem solving skills so that I can try to find a solution that suits all parties involved.